-We currently have no internal marketing and sales organization and currently rely and intend to continue to rely on third parties to market, sell, and distribute Neutrolin outside of the U.S. We may seek a sales partner in the U.S. if Neutrolin receives FDA approval or we may undertake marketing and sales of Neutrolin in the U.S. on our own.
-If we are unable to enter into or maintain agreements with third parties to market and sell Neutrolin or any other product after approval or are unable to find a sales partner or establish our own marketing and sales capabilities, we may not be able to generate significant or any product revenues.
+We currently have no internal marketing and sales organization and currently rely and intend to continue to rely on third parties to market, sell, and distribute Neutrolin outside of the U.S. We may seek a sales partner in the U.S. if DefenCath receives FDA approval or we may undertake marketing and sales of DefenCath in the U.S. on our own.
+If we are unable to enter into or maintain agreements with third parties to market and sell DefenCath or any other product after approval or are unable to find a sales partner or establish our own marketing and sales capabilities, we may not be able to generate significant or any product revenues.

-We currently have no sales, marketing, or distribution infrastructure.
-Our business strategy for Neutrolin relies on collaborating with larger firms with experience in marketing and selling medical devices and pharmaceutical products; for other products we may also rely on such marketing collaborations or outlicensing of our product candidates.
-Specifically, for Neutrolin, we have a distributor agreement with each of a Saudi Arabian, an Emirati, and a South Korean company for sales and marketing (upon receipt of approval to market in South Korea).
-In April 2017, we announced a commercial collaboration with Hemotech SAS covering France and certain overseas territories.
+We currently have no sales, marketing, or distribution infrastructure in the EU and have only started to build necessary functions in the U.S. Our business strategy for Neutrolin relies on collaborating with larger firms with experience in marketing and selling medical devices and pharmaceutical products; for other products we may also rely on such marketing collaborations or out-licensing of our product candidates.
+Specifically, for Neutrolin, we have a distributor agreement with each of an Emirati, and a South Korean company for sales and marketing (upon receipt of approval to market in the U.S., which is required for approval to market in South Korea).
+We have a commercial collaboration with Hemotech SAS covering France and certain overseas territories.
 Assuming we receive applicable regulatory approval for other markets, we plan to enter into distribution agreements with one or more third parties for the sale of Neutrolin in various European, Middle East and other markets.
 We will be dependent on the firms and individuals with whom we contract for the success of sales in the countries in which they operate.
 However, there can be no assurance that we will be able to successfully maintain those relationships or establish and maintain additional marketing, sales, or distribution relationships, nor can there be assurance that such relationships will be successful, or that we will be successful in gaining market acceptance for our products.
 If these firms or individuals do not perform for whatever reason, our business, prospects and results of operations may be materially adversely affected.
 Finding a new or replacement organization for sales and marketing could be difficult, which would further harm our business, prospects and results of operations.
-To the extent that we enter into any marketing, sales, or distribution arrangements with third parties, our product revenues will be lower than if we marketed and sold our products directly, and any revenues we receive will depend upon the efforts of such third parties.
+To the extent that we enter into any marketing, sales, or distribution arrangements with third parties, our product revenues will be lower than if we marketed and sold our products directly, and any revenues we receive will depend upon the efforts of such third part